Introduction

 Storing Tips for the Recipe

-- Cool Down: Allow the dish to cool to room temperature before storing.
+- Cool Down: The dish should be allowed to cool down to room temperature prior to placing it in storage in the fridge.

-- Airtight Container: Transfer leftovers to an airtight container.
+- Airtight container: Place leftovers in an airtight container.

-- Refrigerate: Store in the refrigerator for up to 3-4 days.
+- Refrigerate: Store in the refrigerator for 3-4 days.

 Conclusion